abejeyapratap/jetson-ros2-zed/README.md

 `scripts/` contains examples written in ROS2 Python for object detection using Zed + YOLO

 ## Full setup
-Please see TODO.md for how these images were created
+Please see `docs` for how these images were created

 ## Docker Image Repos:
 - Images for [ZED, ROS2, and YOLO](https://hub.docker.com/repository/docker/abejeyapratap/zed_foxy_focal/general)